ZeKublai/PSD-AECR-NET/README.md

 - Pytorch 1.10.1+cu113

 ## Downloads
 Below are download links to the datasets, image outputs, pre-trained models respectively since they can't fit in this repository.
-Simply paste the folder into the same directory as the code and it should work as intended.
+Simply paste the files into their respective folders and it should work as intended.
 <br>
 Folder Name|File size|Download
 :-:|:-:|:-: